fhdsl/AnVIL_Urban_Genomics_PCA/docs/02-instructor_guide.md

 - Create a Workspace for your class (optional)
 - Notify Terra of your course dates and times
-- Direct students to the Workspace (either newly created or premade)
+- Direct students to the Workspace

 **Permissions**